Zamiell/stardew-valley/Min-Max_Guide.md

 * Retrieve the Pickaxe + all gems + all stone + coal + copper + all but 3 parsnips from the chest.
   * Leave Rubies and Diamonds though since we want to save those for the Skull Caverns.
   * We need 1 parsnip for the bundle, 1 parsnip to ship (optional), and 1 parsnip for Pam (optional).
-* Go to the mines, place the chest to the right of the elevator.
+* Go to the mines.
+* Place the chest to the right of the elevator.
 * Get as low as possible.
 (See [General Mines Strategy](#general-mines-strategy).)
 * As soon as you have 25 copper ore and 25 stone, return to the 0th floor, craft + place a [Furnace](https://stardewvalleywiki.com/Furnace), make a [Copper Bar](https://stardewvalleywiki.com/Copper_Bar).
 * Farm copper and keep the furnace going until you have 5 bars.
 You need to have 5 bars before 2 PM.
-  * If you do not have time for the 5th bar to smelt, then you can pickaxe the furnace and take it with you to the blacksmith.
-Place the furnace inside, smelt the 5th bar, and wait 20 minutes.
-As long as you are inside the blacksmith, Clint will continue to sell to you as long as he is still standing at the counter.
+  * If you do not have time for the 5th bar to smelt, then you can still get to the blacksmith by 4 AM, place the furnace inside in blacksmith, smelt the 5th bar, and wait 20 minutes.
+As long as you are inside the blacksmith, Clint will continue to sell to you until 5 PM (when he leaves the counter to go bang on an anvil).
   * If you fail to craft 5 bars by 2 PM, then continue to get as far as you can in the mines and push everything in the route back one day.
+* Retrieve the furnace + any gems.
-* Bring any gems with you and go to the blacksmith:
+* Go to the blacksmith:
   * Sell gems.
   * When buying ore, make sure to save at least 3,310g:
     * 2,000g for the pickaxe upgrade.